 Ventra Group Company fined $130K after worker critically injured at manufacturing plant

-March 5, 2019 by Ontario Ministry of Labour/Manufacturing AUTOMATION
+By Ontario Ministry of Labour/Manufacturing AUTOMATION

 March 5, 2019 – Ventra Group Company has pleaded guilty to an offence by the Ontario Ministry of Labour and has been fined $130,000 after a worker was critically injured in machinery at its plant.

 The offence took place September 30, 2017 at the company’s Peterborough, Ontario plant, where it is licensed to manufacture injection-moulded plastic vehicle components.
 Ventra Group Company is based in Nova Scotia.

 The court also imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.